 Email is one of the best things the internet has given us.
 We use it to sign up for websites, apply for jobs, make payments, get in touch with friends and family, and many more.
 However, your email is also one of the platforms hackers can exploit to steal information or launch malware attacks.

 Encouraging staff to work from home is extremely vital in the midst of the COVID-19 outbreak.
 By minimizing social interactions and contact risks, you can reduce the spread of the virus.
 But be warned.
 Transitioning from a fully managed business environment to a home office can leave you vulnerable to cyberattacks and online scams.

 High-profile ransomware cases include the WannaCry and Petya outbreaks in 2017, which infected hundreds of thousands of Windows PCs around the world.
 However, Mac computers can get ransomware too.
 If you have a Mac, it’s important that you follow the security best practices below.

 Phishing is a social engineering attack that never grows old.
 In fact, cybercriminals know that it’s still easier to trick people into giving away their personal information or clicking a malicious link than to break through several layers of protection.

 Cybersecurity is everyone’s responsibility.
 But you don’t need to be an IT expert to know how to protect yourself from a cyberattack.
 To help you get started, here are helpful terms you need to know so you’re not left in the dark, whether you’re teaching yourself how to update your anti-malware, updating your systems, or […]

-Very few internet users understand the meaning of the padlock icon in their web browser’s address bar.
+Many internet users still do not understand what the padlock icon in their web browser’s address bar is for.
 It represents HTTPS, a security feature that authenticates websites and protects the information users submit to them.
-Let’s go over some user-friendly HTTPS best practices to help you surf the web safely.
+This is an important feature that lets users know whether the site they are visiting is secure or not.